wp-plugins/so-related-posts/readme.txt

 == Description ==

-The SO Related Posts plugin is an Addon for the fantastic [Meta Box plugin](http://wordpress.org/plugins/meta-box/) by [Rilwis](http://profiles.wordpress.org/rilwis/) and puts you in control on what really is related content.
+The SO Related Posts plugin is an Extension for the fantastic [Meta Box plugin](http://wordpress.org/plugins/meta-box/) by [Rilwis](http://profiles.wordpress.org/rilwis/) and puts you in control on what really is related content.

 With the plugin installed you will find a Related Posts box underneath the Post Editor.
 On the frontend the Related Posts are shown in their own class with an unordered list, right after `the_content()`.
 The class will use the styling of your theme and you can style it further to your own liking.

+Since 2014.01.20 I added a method to install the Meta Box plugin (where this extension depends on), instantly from within your website.

 = Background =